pythseq/edna_intra_pipeline_comparison/README.md

 <a name="step24"></a>
 ### IV - 4 - SWARM + LULU processing step (Pipelines D)

+For pipelines D, the same SWARM algorithm than in pipelines C was used, with an additional post-clustering step run thanks to the LULU algorithm.

+LULU eliminates OTUs by flagging the alleged erroneous OTUs of more abundant OTUs and merges them.
+The algorithm requires an OTU match list to provide the pairwise similarity scores of the OTUs, with a minimum threshold of sequence similarity set at 84% as recommended by the authors.
+Only OTU pairs with a sequence similarity above 84% can then be interpreted as “parent” for the most abundant one and “daughter” for the other.
+Both OTU will possibly be merged provided that the co-occurrence pattern of the OTU pair among samples is higher than 95% and the abundance ratio between the “potential parent” and “potential daughter” is higher than a minimum ratio set by default as the minimum observed ratio.

 For more details on LULU, see the original publication [here](https://doi.org/10.1038/nmeth.3869).